-Another significant feature of the new policy is adoption of the Provisional Enrollment Program (PEP).
-High school graduates who do not qualify for regular admission or students with General Education Development (GED) certificates will be eligible to enroll under the PEP in either the fall or spring semesters.
+A third feature of the new policy is adoption of the Provisional Enrollment Program (PEP).
+High school graduates who do not qualify for regular admission or students with General Education Development (GED) certificates will be eligible to enroll under the PEP.
 Such students must take a minimum number of hours in specified subjects, participate in a variety of academic support programs, and achieve a minimum grade average to become eligible for regular admission.